js-on/logseq-msc-cybercrime-notes/pages/Week 1%3A Module Introduction.md

 	  5. Referent objects (of security)
 - ### Activities
 	- **Forum Activity** ([Google Docs](https://docs.google.com/document/d/17ClPJ3XyNA432POUMvpHDXD6FHUChbgMhDdG1TvN8G4/edit))
-		- Today we start by exploring recent, significant cyber incidents that catch your attention.
-The [CSIS list](https://www.csis.org/programs/technology-policy-program/significant-cyber-incidents) below details all significant cyber incidents since 2006.
-Read through the list, and select three events which interest you.
-			- Why did they catch your attention?
-			- What is the significance of these incidents?
-			- How might this affect global security policy and considerations?
-		- Please post your thoughts into the discussion forum below (250 words).
-		  Read and comment on the posts of at least two of your fellow classmates.
 	- **Challenge Activity** ([Google Docs](https://docs.google.com/document/d/1CNJYHGzSiaZ25yjHz8kt-lkEhS4ym0kVvk3uSh_Qu_M/edit))
-		- This module focuses on addressing this key question: ***How can we make Cyberspace safer?***
-			- Think about the different approaches in achieving this objective.
-			- Consider the human and legal perspectives of creating a safer cyberspace.
-			- Identify the challenges which states and organisations are facing in developing and implementing effective cyber-security policies in a global and interconnected cyberspace.
-		- Write down your thoughts (250 words) and share them in the discussion forum below.
-Comment on the posts of at least two of your fellow classmates.
-Aim to learn from each other
 - ### ePortfolio
 	- Question: ***Cybersecurity is only a technical issue***
 	- > asd